Scheduling Amazon Redshift Data API operations with Amazon EventBridge - Amazon Redshift

 Scheduling Amazon Redshift Data API operations with Amazon EventBridge

-Amazon EventBridge helps you to respond to state changes in your Amazon resources.
-When your resources change state, they automatically send events into an event stream.
-Events are sent to the account that contains the Amazon Redshift database.
-You can create rules that match selected events in the stream and route them to targets to take action.
+You can create rules that match selected events and route them to targets to take action.
 You can also use rules to take action on a predetermined schedule.
 For more information, see the Amazon EventBridge User Guide.

 The following example uses the Amazon CLI to create an EventBridge rule that is used to run a SQL statement against an Amazon Redshift cluster.